9 DIFFERENT TYPES OF SLIME SAFE FOR LITTLE HANDS

 The best part?
 You can probably make the slime yourself from things lying around your house!
 (Or, at least you can make it with one inexpensive trip to the store.)
 With just a few ingredients, you can create sensory slime that can assist with brain development, support fine motor skills, improve hand-eye coordination, encourage problem-solving, and activate all of your child’s senses!
 (Here’s more on the benefits of slimes.)

-With so many benefits you love with all the fun your kids love, slime will probably end up on your sensory table a lot!
+With so many benefits, you’ll love all the fun your kids have, and slime will probably end up on your sensory table a lot!
 So, today, I am going to share a roundup of 10 different slime recipes, what makes each type unique, and how you can make them at home for your little ones.
 From glossy and buttery to ooey and gooey, each slime will bring your little one a cool, new, sensory experience!

 9 Different Types of Slime Safe for Little Hands